Packing, Preparation and Accessibility

 Credit Card and Bank Debit Cards use are widespread.
 VISA, Mastercard, American Express are accepted at most local shops and services, as are bank debit cards.

 Canada is a bi-lingual nation, with both English and French being our official languages.
 English is the most commonly used language in local restaurants, shops, and businesses throughout the region.
+As you arrive on the Westcoast you will see signage reflecting the Nuu-chah-nulth language representing the surrounding first nations communities.

 Generally, wearing apparel and personal effects for use by visitors are admitted free of duty.
 People aged 19 and over may bring up to 50 cigars, 200 cigarettes, and 220 g (8 oz) of manufactured tobacco into Canada.
 People aged 19 and over may also bring 1.14 litres (40 oz) of spirits or 1.5 litres (45 oz) of wine or 8.5 litres (288 oz) of beer or ale into Canada.
 All goods must be declared.
 Revolvers, pistols, and fully automatic firearms are prohibited entry into Canada.
 All weapons must be declared.